The-ALANA-Project/Infrastructure_and_Organizational_Design/README.md

 ### Token Engineering

 Since the beginning of The ALANA Project, we have been determined to continuously decentralize the project and build a token economy around it to guarantee its longevity.
-But we were missing three important factors, which I am listing in the chronological order we have tackled them over the past two years:
+But we were missing three important factors:

 1. A cohesive branding from the former personal project to one that encapsulates and represents the community.
-You can find the successfully developed Branding Guidelines [here]().
+You can find the successfully developed Branding Guidelines [here](https://github.com/The-ALANA-Project/Brand_Identity_and_Socials).
 2. We had to gain sufficient knowledge about the design process of a token economy.
 We did this by joining the Token Engineering Academy and completing most of the available modules.
 An example here is the [public profile of founder stellaachenbach](https://tokenengineering.net/user/6347fcfcca6f14ab120b0049/).
 3. We had to establish and vote on an organizational structure that enabled fairness and equality based on contribution, not financial investment.
+As mentioned above, we did so by designing various tools that promote transparency and meticulously defining stakeholder roles.

+Over the past two years, we have worked hard and successfully on all three factors and are now ready to design our token economy.
+We know several Web3-based projects have failed due to badly designed Tokenomics, so we are taking an appropriate amount of time to work through a detailed token evaluation process.
+With our acquired token engineering skills (three team members have attended the Token Engineering Academy successfully), we are carefully evaluating the token along the [Tokenomics Design Canvas](https://tokenomics-guide.notion.site/Tokenomics-Design-Canvas-9b15bbd593504e9cbb91f82f95f75ca9).

+However, throughout the evaluation process, we became aware that more common token models share a strong focus on being used within an AMM (automated market maker)/ DeFi-related applications.
+Since The Alana Project is oriented towards educational empowerment and aims to foster intrinsic motivation we had to adjust several components so far and develop tools on top.
+We want to avoid that our designed system tips the balance and ensure that only active contributions over monetary resources are being valued.

+In a nutshell, The Alana Project aims to bridge the forementioned gap by developing a Tokenomics model for a Web3-empowered community project that is advancing token engineering through three key pillars:
+- KPI-based token emission schedule
+- Social Infrastructure Design Canvas
+- Educational empowerment for content creation.

 </br>

 ### Active Members